 is a matrix element from mth row and nth column

+In case of spatial expansion, NSTS = 1 ≤ NTX, the spatial mapping matrix is defined as the column vector composed of all ones of size NTX by 1.
+The spatial expansion is performed by application of CSD over different transmit chains as defined in 29.5.10.

 The waveform for the channel estimation subfield, , is defined as .

 Editor: p 482, line 1, add clarification text as below